nanfengpo/chat/tn-cli/README.md

-# Command Line Client for Tinode
+# Command Line Client for nanfengpo

 This is a command line chat client.
-It's written in Python as a demonstration of gRPC Tinode API.
+It's written in Python as a demonstration of gRPC nanfengpo API.

 Files generated from [protobuf](../pbx/model.proto) are [provided](../pbx) for convenience.
 Files are generated with command
 ```